-For those who are unsure of what remortgages are, this is where you switch to better rates on your current deal.
-As an experienced Mortgage Advisor in Liverpool, this is something we have worked with a lot and are usually able to help with.
+For those who are unsure of what remortgages are, this is where you switch to a better rate on your existing deal.
+As an experienced mortgage advisor in Liverpool, this is something we have worked with a lot and are usually able to help with.

-The high street bank or mortgage lenders tend to rely on their customers sticking with what they’re comfortable with and not shopping around.
-It’s not uncommon for there to be cheaper offers for you somewhere else, all you have to do is have a look at a price comparison website or contact a Mortgage Broker in Liverpool to compare deals for you.
+The high street bank or mortgage lenders tend to rely on their customers sticking with what they’re comfortable with and not looking at their options elsewhere.
+It’s not unheard of for there to be cheaper offers available to you elsewhere, all you have to do is check out a price comparison website or contact a mortgage broker in Liverpool to compare the various deals for you.

-If you’ve had your mortgage for a number of years, then you could be on a low Bank of England tracker deal.
-You may even be paying less than 1%.
-If this explains your situation, you might be thinking about leaving that mortgage where it is for now.
+If you’ve had your mortgage for a number of years, it’s possible that you could be on a low Bank of England tracker deal.
+You may even be paying an amount that is less than 1%.
+If this sounds like your mortgage situation, you might be thinking about leaving that mortgage as it is for now.
 Bear in mind though, that if the Bank of England base rate rises, your mortgage amount will too.

-This can be a good investment if you’re smart with your money.
-Often, we see customers do this to do something like covering the costs of building an extension or converting their loft into an additional room.
+This can be a very intelligent investment if you are good with your money.
+We regularly see that customers do this to do something like covering the costs of building an extension or converting their loft into an additional room.

 You can borrow extra funds for most legal purposes, examples of this would be:

 Remember by increasing your mortgage you will end up paying back more interest, so you need to be certain you are doing this for the right reasons.